mxmoss/pnsqc2021/index.md

 Enter the previously generated token (PAT) in the password field.

 ## Ex.
 4) Pull requests
-//In this exercise we issue a pull request to an upstream repository First, fork the repo
+In this exercise we issue a pull request to an upstream repository First, fork the repo
 ![Fork the repo](/img/GitForkARepo.png)